backstage/backstage/docs/features/software-catalog/well-known-annotations.md

     vault.io/secrets-path: test/backstage
 ```

-The value of this annotation contains the vault that vault curator is using to fetch
+The value of this annotation contains the path to the secrets of the entity in
-all the relative secrets for a component.
-If not present when the Vault plugin is in use,
+Vault.
+If not present when the Vault plugin is in use, a message will be shown
-a message will be shown instead, letting the user know what is missing in the `catalog-info.yaml`.
+instead, letting the user know what is missing in the `catalog-info.yaml`.

 ## Deprecated Annotations